apalmisano82/Open_Science/README.md

----
-title: "The Good, the Bad and the Ugly: Evaluating Open Science Practices in Archaeology README"
-authors: Alessio Palmisano, Andrea Titolo
-dataset_version: 1.0
----

 # The Good, the Bad and the Ugly: Evaluating Open Science Practices in Archaeology (dataset and R script)
 The present digital archive is the output of the paper: Palmisano, A., and Titolo, under review.
 The Good, the Bad and the Ugly: Evaluating Open Science Practices in Archaeology.
 Archeologia e Calcolatori.